MIJOTHY/FOR_FLUX_SAKE/README.md

 _Nice_, now our app should fully run.
 Of course, there's still a considerable amount of legacy code flying about - we're only getting our initial state from the store and only clearing fruities is done properly, but we've laid the groundwork and there's really not much work left to get the app fully fluxified!

-`Add` and `commit`, then __`git checkout clearfruitversion`__ to compare your version to mine.
+__`Add`__ and __`commit`__, then __`git checkout clearfruitversion`__ to compare your version to mine.

 ### K, let's do the rest
 I'll let you do the rest on your own.
 But here are some hints:

 ### 1. Folder Structure
-Try to keep your code modular.
-Move your action creation functions into a seperate file, in which you create and dispatch the actions.
-Define a set of constants that your action creators will use as `type`s, and that your stores will listen for.
-You should be able to look at your `...constants.js` file and, at a glance, know every state-mutating action that can occur in your app.
+Try to keep your code __modular__.
+Move your action creator functions into a seperate file, in which you __create and dispatch the actions__.
+Define a __set of constants__ for your app that your action creators will use as `type`s, and that your stores will listen for.
+You should be able to look at your `blahBlahAppConstants.js` file and, at a glance, know every state-mutating action that can occur in your app.
 For this app, your final product should have a structure that looks a bit like this:
 ```
 /src
 	/actions